DRIVING TEST SYLLABUS

-The Driving Standards Agency (DSA), the people responsible for setting of the driving test, have produced a syllabus, which covers all aspects of learning to drive a car.
+The Driving and Vehicle Standards Agency (DVSA), the people responsible for setting of the driving test, have produced a syllabus, which covers all aspects of learning to drive a car.

 This syllabus is the course you must learn in order to pass the practical driving test.
 It is recommended that you make sure your driving instructor teaches the full syllabus.